dtinth/dt.in.th/embracing-gradual-typing.md

 Adopting TypeScript in a large existing project may not be that straightforward:

 - Hundreds if not thousands of existing untyped JS files.
-- Not sure if benefits would outweigh the costs.
-May be met with friction.
+- Not sure if benefits would outweigh the costs ("the TypeScript tax").
+- Changes may be met with friction in a large team.
 - You or your team do not want to introduce any extra build step.

 Topics including: